BackHomeContact

 The Settings Menu

-The settings menu is the best example of what went wrong architecturally.
+The settings menu is the best example of what went wrong architecturally and pure overengineering.
 It grew to over 1,100 lines because it was actually six completely different systems crammed into one file: a UI menu, an input handler, a save system, a graphics settings manager, an audio mixer, and a focus navigation state machine.
 I did not realize how bad it was until I went back to add a feature and had to trace through the entire file to understand the control flow.
-Every time the player dragged a volume slider, it called apply_settings, which called save_settings, which meant the game was writing to disk on every single tick of the slider.
+Every percent the player dragged a volume slider, it wrote to disk.
 The fullscreen toggle called save_settings twice.
-All of this shipped to production and it all worked, but looking at it now is painful.
+All of this shipped to production and it all worked, but looking at it now is pretty painful.

 Screen recording — scrolling through settings_menu.gd in the Godot script editor, showing the full 1,133 lines and the apply/save chain